Greg-test99/playwright-console-logs/README.md

 ## Description

 Example of a test that uses playwright to capture console log errors that occur when navigating to a test URL.
-The logged console error messages are written to a local file
+The logged console error messages are written to a file in the project directory in a folder for the current day.

 ### Set up